maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 The extra options to the input should be a comma separated list of tags.
 This input type makes use of the additional options in two ways:

 1. Units can be displayed using inline fractions \(m/s\) or negative powers \(m\,s^{-1}\).
 Add `negpow` to the Extra Options field to use negative powers.
-2. This input type modifies the student's answer to use `stackunits`.
-If you would like to replace `stackunits` with multiplication automatically in the potential response trees use the add `mul` to the Extra Options field.
-This is not recommended (you loose the information that you have a dimensional quantity as the student's answer) but is provided for legacy reasons.

 ## Answer tests  ##

-STACK provides six answer tests for dealing with units.
+STACK provides a number of answer tests for dealing with units.
 These are designed to accept a single answer with units such as `12.3*m/s`.
 This will not work with sets, lists, matrices, equations etc.

 The answer tests *require* the teacher's answer (second argument to the function) to have units.
 If the teacher does not specify units then the test will fail.
 This decision is to help question authors write robust questions e.g. just specifying a number would be problematic.
 The input will accept an answer as valid if and only if the teacher's answer has units, so you should know in advance if you have units.
 If you want to compare numbers (i.e. no units), just use the numerical test!

 The units answer tests will happily accept a `stackunits` expression.
 Otherwise, the answer test splits up both arguments into this form first.

-* The numerical part is tested with one of the three numerical tests ATNumSigFigs, ATNumRelative or ATNumAbsolute.
-Units answer tests share code with these functions.
-Use the appropriate options for the chosen test.
-See documentation on [numerical answer tests](Answer_tests_numerical.md).
-* The units.
-All non-numerical variable names are considered to be units.
+There are three decisions to be made:

+1. Does the written precision matter?
+I.e. should the student use certain significant figures?
+If so, should we take a strict interpretation of significant figures (\(100\) has 1 sig fig, \(1.00e2\) has 3) or not (\(100\) has somewhere between 1 and 3 sig figs)?
+2. How does numerical precision matter?
+A number might be written using significant figures, but is it the right number?
+3. Do we convert to compatible units, or require strict units which match those given by the teacher exactly?

 There are two families of answer tests.

 1. `Units[...]` gives feedback if the student has the wrong units, but number is equivalent on conversion,
 2. `UnitsStrict[...]` expects the student's answer to use exactly the units which appear in the teacher's answer.
 There is no conversion here.
 However, answernotes will record whether the conversion would have worked.

+The two issues related to the numerical part are tested with one of the [numerical answer tests](Answer_tests_numerical.md) which are documented elsewhere.
+Units answer tests share code with these functions.
+Use the appropriate options for the chosen test.

 __Notes__